SAP-samples/automation-pilot-examples/execute-script-via-k8s-job/README.md

 ![Kubernetes Events](./assets/kubernetes-events.png)

 :information_source: The Kubernetes Job will be automatically cleaned up after execution, ensuring that no resources are left behind.
 The job is configured with [ttlSecondsAfterFinished](https://kubernetes.io/docs/concepts/workloads/controllers/ttlafterfinished/) which automatically deletes the job after 3 minutes.

+:information_source: The Kubernetes secret created for the script execution will also be automatically deleted with a status listener when the execution enters a terminal state (FINISHED, ABORTED, or SUSPENDED).

 ## Setup Pull Secret